AwaeshaHuss/its_pass_mobile_user/README.md

-# Uber Clone - Users App
+# Its Pass - Users App

 A Flutter-based Uber clone application for users to book rides, with Firebase integration and real-time features.